creativescala/creative-scala/src/pages/hof/flowers.md

 #### Exercise {-}

 We now have a lot of tools to play with.
 Your task here is simply to use some of the ideas we've just seen to make an image that you like.
-For inspiration you could use the image that we started the chapter with, but let it constrain you if you think of something else to explore.
+For inspiration you could use the image that we started the chapter with, but don't let it constrain you if you think of something else to explore.

 [lissajous]: https://en.wikipedia.org/wiki/Lissajous_curve